 Alternatives to Facebook Analytics

-However, it might be worth considering a third-party product that can track different types of data over time.
+However, it might be worth considering a third-party product that can track different types of data over time and get valuable social media insights.
 You might as well take the time to get acquainted with tools like Mixpanel to check your funnels.
 On the other hand, Mixpanel can take some getting used to, and you might be interested in other data.

 If you already use Sotrender, you might be wondering how all of this will affect your data.
 Once again, you don’t have to worry about that.
 Nothing has functionally changed in the ways that Sotrender gathers your data or analyzes it.
 All you need to do is connect Sotrender to your Facebook Pages, and it’ll start saving historical data on its own.